bitcoin-s/bitcoin-s/docs/tor/tor.md

 }
 ```

+You can override global proxy settings in subprojects, for example `bitcoin-s.dlcnode.proxy.enabled = true`
+will enable SOCKS5 proxy for `dlcnode`.

 ## Creating our own Tor hidden service

 Enabling the tor hidden services allows for inbound connections over tor.